Image Adam C. Miller portrait

 Molecular genetic tool engineering - As we investigate neural circuit wiring, we simultaneously focus on developing new tools for the field.
 We have developed methods for mapping mutations from forward genetic screens, we have pioneered CRISPR reverse genetic screening in zebrafish, and currently we are developing a single-cell RNA-seq atlas of zebrafish development.

-Prospective Graduate Students: The Miller Lab is accepting new graduate students.
+Prospective Graduate Students: The Miller Lab is not accepting new graduate students at this time.

 Lab Members